History (HIST) 367

 |Part I: Exam||50%|

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

-Opened in Revision 1.
+Opened in Revision 2, June 7, 2018.

 Updated October 31 2018 by Student & Academic Services